-The default flash recovery area is \$ORACLE_BASE/flash_recovery_area.
-However, Oracle recomends that you keep the flash recovery area on a separate physical disk than that of the database file directory.
+The default flash recovery area is \$ORACLE\BASE/flash\recovery\area.
+However, Oracle recommends that you keep the flash recovery area on a separate physical disk than that of the database file directory.
 This will enable you use the flash recovery area to retrieve data if the disk containing oradata is unusable due to any reasons.

-- 5. If you also want to use Automatic Storage Management , then refer to one of the following sections: - 6.
-If you also want to use Automatic Storage Management for storage, then refer to one of the following sections: - Preparing Disk Groups for an Automatic Storage Management Installation on page 2-25 - Otherwise, refer to the "Stopping Existing Oracle Processes" section on page 2-32.
+5. If you also want to use Automatic Storage Management for storage, then refer to one of the following sections:

+"Stopping Existing Oracle Processes" section on page 2-32.